wenkokke/NLQ/doc/linguistic_data.md

 ## Linguistic Data

+### Scope Ambiguity

+Something about simple stuff like "someone loves everyone".

+ (@) Someone loves everyone.

+And then something about scope islands, such as "said".

- 1. Mary said everyone left.
+ (@) Mary said everyone left.
- 2. Mary wants everyone to leave.
+ (@) Mary wants everyone to leave.